These are amazing. I think these actually taste better than beef.

 - Serve on hamburger buns.

-These hold beautifully in the refrigerator, and can be made Sunday night, and can be reheated for dinner for Monday & Tuesday.
+These hold beautifully in the refrigerator, and can be made Sunday night, and can be reheated for dinner during the week.